-Prerequisite: Recommended: SMLI 1200.
+Recommended: SMLI 1200.
 Offered: Fall.
+MnTC Goals: 6, 8.

-SMLI 2200 - Intermediate Somali 2 (5 cr)
+SMLI 2200 Intermediate Somali 2

 Students continue the development and strengthening of the four communication skills: listening, speaking, reading, and writing.
 Cultural and literary materials are used to develop an appreciation for the arts, history, culture, and literature of Somali-speaking peoples and create an awareness of cultural, social, and linguistic differences and similarities.
 Major grammar focus includes compound verb tenses, gerunds, and passive verbs.